thetechmarshall/task-tracker/README.md

 Once deployed, your PWA will be installable and accessible offline!

+---

 ## 📦 PWA Info
 This project includes:

-manifest.json — Defines app name, icon, and display mode.
+- manifest.json — Defines app name, icon, and display mode.

-service-worker.js — Caches files for offline access.
+- service-worker.js — Caches files for offline access.

 To test the PWA locally:

-Use a local server (Live Server or npx serve)
+- Use a local server (Live Server or npx serve)

-Open in Chrome → DevTools → Application → Manifest
+- Open in Chrome → DevTools → Application → Manifest

-Click Install or Add to Home Screen
+- Click Install or Add to Home Screen

 ---

-🧑‍💻 Author
+🧑‍💻 Author:
 Marshall Uzoma
 🔗 https://github.com/thetechmarshall/